OpenFreeEnergy/ExampleNotebooks/rbfe_tutorial/cli_tutorial.md

 using the CLI.
 To see additional CLI options, use `openfe plan-rhfe-network --help`.
 Here are the specifics on how these simulation are set up:

-1. LOMAP is used to generate the atom mappings between ligands.
+1. LOMAP is used to generate the atom mappings between ligands, with the parameters <!-- TODO -->
 2. The network is a minimal spanning tree, with the default LOMAP score used to score the mappings.
 3. Solvent is water with NaCl at an ionic strength of 0.15 M (neutralized).
-4. The protocol used is OpenFE's OpenMM RFE protocol, with default settings.
+4. The protocol used is OpenFE's OpenMM-based RFE protocol, with default settings.

 <!-- TODO there should be a link to the default settings here -->